 The Primary Years Programme (PYP)

 Through the PYP, concepts are used to help drive our focus for learning.
-For example, learners will inquire into “Culture” rather than learn a list of facts about a country or countries as this leads to much wider learning and understanding.
+For example, learners will inquire into “Culture” rather than learn a list of facts about a country or countries as this leads to a much broader learning and understanding.

 The Learner Profile

 The Learner Profile is a set of 10 attributes that we strive for our learners to hold.
 Having these 10 attributes will ensure that no matter where in the world our learners are or what they are doing, they will be successful.
 We celebrate learners showing these attributes through our ‘Learner Profile’ awards in assembly each week.

 Learner agency is a key part of the PYP.
 In ‘The Learner’, a publication by the IB, Learner Agency is described.